 If you have thinning hair towards the back but the front of your scalp is hanging in there, try a front-to-back “comb over.”
 Buzz the bottom half of your head (along the ears and neck) and leave the top longer.
 Have your stylist taper it so the longer hairs are in the front.
 Then, brush it all straight back!

-To style it: Use a little mousse or gentle gel that doesn’t leave your hair stiff.
+To style it: Use a little bit of mousse or gentle gel that doesn’t leave your hair stiff.
 Comb through your hair with the product on your fingers and let dry.